-Recently I did a last minute trip to the East Coast of Canada.
-If you’ve been following along on my social, I’ve had a busy summer here in Toronto, and I’m finally getting some time to sit down and right about my East Coast adventures I had with Mel of Mel Had Tea.
+Recently I did a last-minute trip to the East Coast of Canada for a little PEI vacation.
+If you’ve been following along on my social, I’ve had a busy summer here in Toronto, and I’m finally getting some time to sit down and write about my East Coast adventures I had with Mel of Mel Had Tea.

 Even though I travel quite a bit more than the average person, I have done very little of my own country.
 Partly because I know that my country will always be here for me to explore freely, and easily, but also because Canada is huge and it’s not cheap to hop between provinces.